chiragmatkar/web_scrappers/santabanta/README.md

 The naming convention for running sipder keyword argumets is small case first name and last name seperated by - (hrithik-roshan)

-The santabanta spider scrapes the wallpapers paged across for Hig Definition Images.
+The santabanta spider scrapes wallpapers with paging and finds those beautiful Images.

-This spider doesn't crawl the entire dmoz.org site but only a few pages by default (defined in the wallpapers attribute).
+This spider doesn't crawl the entire santabanta site but only a few pages by default (defined in the wallpapers section).
 These pages are:

 http://www.santabanta.com/wallpapers

-So, if you run the spider,it will scrape only those pages only for wallpapers which are customized to save in settings.py (IMAGES_STORE).
+So, if you run the spider,it will scrape only those pages only for wallpapers which are customized to save in settings.py (IMAGES_STORE).Cutomization for resolution of wallpapers can be done adjusting height and weidth in setting.py

 **<h3>Image Pipelines</h3>**